PagerTree/pt4-docusaurus/learn/devops/what-is-site-reliability-engineering-sre/four-golden-signals-sre-monitoring.md

 ## SRE Monitoring Tools

 Several tools can help you monitor and manage the Four Golden Signals effectively.
-When selecting a monitoring tool for your systems, you should consider many factors, including reliability, scalability, integrations, pricing, and ease of use.&#x20;
+When selecting a monitoring tool for your systems, you should consider many factors, including reliability, scalability, integrations, pricing, and ease of use.

-Learn more about monitoring tools and our top picks in our [7 Best APM Tools](https://pagertree.com/blog/system-monitoring-7-best-apm-tools) article.&#x20;
+Learn more about monitoring tools and our top picks in our [7 Best APM Tools](https://pagertree.com/blog/system-monitoring-7-best-apm-tools) article.

 A short list of these tools include: